-Digitalization is The New Competitor You Can’t Ignore
+Digitalization is a Competitor You Can’t Ignore

 Before the advent of digitalization, competitive advantage was determined by the effectiveness and improvement of specific processes.
 You or your competitor could accelerate product design by using computer-aided manufacturing or product development by deploying product lifecycle management.
 You could improve quality by installing a quality management system; your warehouse efficiency by adding a warehouse management system; or manufacturing effectiveness with a manufacturing execution system.
 As a result, you could quickly counter most attempts by your competitor to gain a competitive advantage—or establish one of your own.
 At the same time, mulitple systems and processes are introduced and more often than not – the systems are not connected.

 Competing with what’s possible

 Merely beating your traditional rivals no longer determines manufacturing success.
 Instead, achieving the full benefits of IoT at every part of the business is the new measure—even if the first steps are just connecting and collecting data for analysis.